northpolesec/remote-risk-engine-plugin-demo/README.md

 ### Via the API

 First, configure Workshop to use the plugin using the [`UpdateRiskEngineSettings` method](https://buf.build/northpolesec/workshop-api/docs/main:workshop.v1#workshop.v1.WorkshopService.UpdateRiskEngineSettings) using the JSON payload below changing `plugin.example.com` to the address you're plugin is running at.
-We'll assume that Workshop is running in
-Docker, so Workshop will need to point to `https://plugin.example.com:8888` in order to access the plugin server:

 ```json
 {